opendocsg/slw-judgments-backfill/2016_SGHC_24/report.md

 _Companies_ – _Members_ – _Rights_ – _Derivative Actions_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 11 of 2016 was allowed while the application in Summons No 91 of 2016 was dismissed by the Court of Appeal on 2 November 2016.
-See [2017] SGCA 5.]
+See <span class="citation">[2017] SGCA 5</span>.]

 23 February 2016